-Any projects that are selected by the LA TIG in a Final SRP/EA for further evaluation in a subsequent restoration plan will be subject to additional NEPA environmental analysis.
-The LA TIG will develop additional project-specific information for any restoration projects selected in a Final SRP/EA, which will be used to evaluate the environmental impacts of those projects in a subsequent restoration plan and NEPA analysis.
-The nature and scope of these impacts will depend on how projects are proposed for design, operation, and siting.
+The LA TIG will develop additional project-specific information for any restoration projects selected in furtherance of this Final SRP/EA now or in the future.
+That information will be used to evaluate the environmental impacts of those projects in a subsequent restoration plan and NEPA analysis.
+The nature and scope of these impacts will depend on how projects are proposed for design, operation, and siting